How to Choose the Best Baby Formula Series: Baby formula fat – Creamy!

 ARA and DHA

 In addition, almost all formulas also contain an additional source of the fatty acids that aren’t “essential” but are thought to be beneficial.
 These are arachidonic acid (ARA) and docosohexanoic acid (DHA).
 These fatty acids are why people go so crazy over fish oil.

 These fatty acids aren’t considered essential because our bodies have some capacity to generate these fatty acids from other fatty acids in the diet.
 However, both ARA and DHA are found in fairly high (albeit super variable!) amounts in human breast milk, and help baby’s brain and eye development.
-While the research regarding the benefits of ARA and DHA supplementation for healthy term babies is not as strong as the baby formula companies would have you believe (9), I do recommend formulas with these fatty acids added (at least to start with) for babies under 6 months, since they are found in human breast milk.
+While the research regarding the benefits of ARA and DHA supplementation for healthy term babies is not as strong as the baby formula companies may have you believe (9), I do recommend formulas with these fatty acids added (at least to start with) for babies under 6 months, since they are found in human breast milk, and they certainly don’t hurt.
 I’ll talk a little bit more about these particular fatty acids later.

 Below is a summary table of the most common name-brand formulas for healthy term babies, and the sources of fat in these formulas listed in order of percentage.
 All of these formulas also add additional sources of DHA and ARA.
 Enjoy!